-Split Courses
+Split/Hybrid Courses

-A split course is a blend of face to face with online learning.
-A significant part of the course is online and as a result, the amount of classroom time is reduced but not eliminated.
+A split course is a blend of face-to-face with online learning.
+A significant part of the course is online and as a result, the amount of time spent in a classroom is reduced but not eliminated.
 This allows coursework to be scheduled flexibly, promotes independent learning and decreases time spent commuting.
-Southwest split courses are identified by a section with an "H" in the section ID (example DSPM08001HZ)
+Southwest split course sections are identified with an "H" in the section ID (example BIOL 1010 4H1).